TutsGhost/win10_Improve-Guide/Guide.md

 ## Keyboard

-There is nothing much to talk about when it comes to the keyboard, sadly all that makes a difference in choosing a keyboard right now is what type of mechanical keycaps you want to use.
+There is not a lot to talk about when it comes to the keyboard, sadly all that makes a difference in choosing a keyboard right now is what type of mechanical keycaps you want to use.
 Since I think there is nothing other then opinion based videos out there you should try finding the perfect keyboard for yourself.